Sunday December 12, 2021 from 12:00PM to 4:00PM PST via Zoom

 About the Teacher:

-Jess Dene Schlesinger (antiracist white Jewish, disabled/chronically ill/crazy, very low-income, queer femme) began practicing movement and meditation 20 years ago to manage her chronic pain and complex PTSD.
+Springlove (antiracist white Jewish, disabled/chronically ill/crazy, very low-income, queer femme) began practicing movement and meditation 20 years ago to manage her chronic pain and complex PTSD.
 She found, however, that most classes were not accessible for her needs.
 With the support of Disability Justice activists, she created Access-Centered Movement: a trauma-informed and intersectional framework that attempts to dismantle hierarchies of bodies and minds in movement spaces.
-Jess received her 200 RYT from Niroga Institute in 2016 and uses her vast knowledge of yoga therapy, dance, Pilates, Feldenkrais, Somatics, Vipassana meditation, earth-based magic, and her lived experience as a sick and disabled queer survivor to offer support for those suffering from trauma and physical/emotional pain.
+Springlove received her 200 RYT from Niroga Institute in 2016 and uses her vast knowledge of yoga therapy, dance, Pilates, Feldenkrais, Somatics, Vipassana meditation, earth-based magic, and her lived experience as a sick and disabled queer survivor to offer support for those suffering from trauma and physical/emotional pain.
 Aware that the ancestors of some of the spiritual traditions she practices are not her own, she is committed to decolonizing her practice.